 What your NHS pension statement isn’t telling you

-For many dentists, understanding their NHS pension is crucial to helping them calculate how much money they’ll have when they retire.
-Unfortunately, the Annual Benefit Statement, provided by NHS pensions, doesn’t give you all the information you need to make informed choices about your future.
+For many dentists, understanding their NHS pension is crucial to helping them calculate how much money they will have when they retire.
+Unfortunately, the Annual Benefit Statement or Total Rewards Statement, provided by NHS pensions, doesn’t give you all the information you need to make informed choices about your future.

 Thomas Dickson, Chartered Financial Planner at Wealthwide explains the five key parts that are missing and what you need to do to fully understand what your pension will be worth at retirement.